It’s no great mystery why thought leadership should be so enticing for asset managers.

 Tips for getting it right

-Of all the elements of successful thought leadership, surely none is as important as a clearly defined point of view that challenges the status quo.
+As our survey suggested, of all the elements of successful thought leadership, none is as important as a clearly defined point of view that challenges the status quo.
 While this may seem obvious, it’s striking how much “thought leadership” fails this basic test.

 But for wealth managers who do this effectively, the impact can be profound.